Want to know how to tenderize your brisket like a pitmaster? Your in the right place!

 Brisket 101: A Quick Refresher

-A whole brisket is called an untrimmed brisket or “Packer cut” which normally weighs between 12 to 18 pounds on average.
+A whole brisket is called an “Packer cut” which normally weighs between 12 to 18 pounds on average and is packed full of connective tissue and collagen.

-The real challenge with beef brisket is that it is collagen-rich: collagen serves as a connective tissue that holds the brisket’s structure in place.
+The real challenge with beef brisket is breaking down the collagen and connective tissue so that the meat is juicy and tender.

-Brisket flourishes at a slow cooking time, giving the muscle fibres and collagen enough time to break down and turn into that super juicy meat we loooove.
+Brisket flourishes when slow-cooked, giving the muscle fibers and collagen enough time to break down and turn into that super juicy meat we love.

-So if your wondering how to smoke a brisket so it’s perfectly tender but has then crispy bark follow the steps below.
+So if you’re wondering how to smoke a brisket so it’s perfectly tender but has then crispy bark follow the steps below.

 Pounding